The artist behind the images

 A year earlier, Kotn was founded by friends Mackenzie Yeates, Rami Helali and Benjamin Sehl.
 Based in Toronto, the company partners directly with cotton farmers and textile factories in Egypt's Nile Delta to produce their high-quality basics, including T-shirts, sweats, boxers and dress shirts.
 By scrapping the middleman, Kotn ensures a fair wage for their manufacturers and an honest price for the consumer.
 What started with a quest for the perfect white t-shirt has expanded into a full line of men’s standards – hoodies, henleys, sweatshirts, sweatpants, polos, oxfords, pajamas and underwear.
 Kotn launched with a direct-to-consumer online model, which has garnered a cult-following for the successful Toronto-based start-up.
 Last week, the company brought their vision to the next level by opening their first brick-and-mortar shop on Toronto’s Queen Street West.
 Whenever in Ontario's capital, make sure to drop by and get familiar with their inspirational vision! [ Continue reading ]

-The heartbeat of luxury
+On the heartbeat of luxury

 We meet Italian fashion designer Davide Marello at an interesting time in his life.
-Only a few weeks before the sunny Saturday afternoon in the last weekend of February, when we meet in Bar Luce at the Foundation Prada Foundation, he has left his position as the very first creative director of Boglioli: the 100-year-old tailoring company that reinvented itself at the beginning of this century through a distinct broken-in and garment-dyed aesthetic.
-Marello’s departure took place silently, gathering even less attention than his surprising and therewith underexposed appointment two years earlier.
-Nevertheless, for those who were paying attention: the recent ‘intimate’ presentation of the Autumn/Winter 2017 collection, instead of the usual runway show, could be clearly read as a marker that things were in turmoil, to say the least. [ Continue reading ]
+Only a few weeks before the sunny Saturday afternoon at the end of February, when we meet in Bar Luce at the Prada Foundation, he had left his position as the very first creative director of Boglioli: the 100-year-old tailoring company that reinvented itself at the beginning of this century with a distinct broken-in and garment-dyed aesthetic.
+Marello’s departure took place quietly, gathering even less attention than his surprising—and thus underexposed—appointment two years earlier.
+Nevertheless, for those who were paying attention, the recent ‘intimate’ presentation of the Autumn/Winter 2017 collection, instead of the usual runway show, could clearly be seen as a marker that things were, to say the least, in turmoil. [ Continue reading ]

 When we spoke to April77 and Satisfy founder Brice Partouche last October, he promised that the coming third collection of his new subversive movement in athletic gear would embody the complete ambition that formed the incentive to start the new endeavor, launched about a year ago.
 Despite taking up a rather unique position in the existing field of performance-focussed running apparel from the very beginning, in his own words; the first two collections still missed something, whether that be in the cultural references infused in them or the high performance elements, being as strong a component in the Satisfy products as all the other brands doing running gear.